AlinaConcepcion/Portfolio/README.md

 Projects:
 Virtualization Installation Documentation: Documentation for the installations of VirtualBox, Ubuntu, CentOS, SmarTTY, and filesharing.

-Script for Joke: Interactive code I wrote that displays a joke Script for Story: Interactive code I wrote at tells a story based on user's choices Script for Grade Calculation: Interactve code I wrote that allows user iput for grade calculation.
+Script for Joke: Interactive code I wrote that displays a joke.

+Script for Story: Interactive code I wrote at tells a story based on user's choices.

+Script for Grade Calculation: Interactve code I wrote that allows user iput for grade calculation.